kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The publisher MUST reply with a GROUP message followed by the rest of a Group Stream, except starting at the specified offset.

 The fetch is active until both endpoints close the stream, or either endpoint resets the stream.

+### Info
+A subscriber can open an Info Stream to request information about a track.
+This is not often necessary as SUBSCRIBE will trigger an INFO reply.

+The subscriber MUST start the stream with a INFO_REQUEST message.
+The publisher MUST reply with an INFO message or reset the stream.
+Both endpoints MUST close the stream afterwards.

 ## Unidirectional